opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

    * : An example using the drawContour functionality can be found at opencv_source_code/samples/cpp/contours2.cpp
    * : An example using drawContours to clean up a background segmentation result at opencv_source_code/samples/cpp/segment_objects.cpp

+   * : PYTHON : An example using the drawContour functionality can be found at opencv_source/samples/python2/contours.py

 approxPolyDP
 ----------------